Over 75% of consumers admit to making judgement’s on a company’s credibility based on their website design alone.

 Step 2: Pick an accent color

 Choosing an accent color is very important.
-Without accent colors there would be no emphasis on the more important parts of your websites such as call to actions.
+Without accent colors there would be no emphasis on the more important parts of your websites such as the call to action.
 This would most likely result in a low conversion rate for your website.
 Picking an accent color can be quite simple if you have your dominant color.
 We suggest using this color calculator to help find your accent colors.

 We’ll walk you through how to use this tool.
 Once you’re on the color calculator you should be greeted by a page like the one below.